PranayaShrestha/tetris/README.md

 TETRIS GAME

 Welcome to Tetris!
-This is a simple Tetris game built using [insert technologies/languages used].
+This is a simple Tetris game built using pygame.